1biot/FiQueLa/docs/query-life-cycle.md

 **Execution Order**:
 1) **FROM** and **JOIN**:
     - Data are loaded from the employees file `customers.xml`.
-And using `customers.customer` as path.
+And using `customers.customer` as query path.
 2) **WHERE**:
     - Filters rows where `age > 30`.
 3) **GROUP BY**: